Skip to content

 Copyright © 2017, The Oklahoma Publishing Co.

-In the 13-year history of Oklahoma’s collegiate business plan competition, now known as the Love’s Cup, more than 35 student business plans have gone on to become clients of i2E.
+In the 13-year history of Oklahoma’s collegiate business plan competition, now known as the Entrepreneur’s Cup, more than 35 student business plans have gone on to become clients of i2E.

 The journey from building a business plan in business school to creating a company that collects revenue from real customers is packed with starts and stops, twists and turns, bumps and canyons.